meli/meli/BUILD.md

 ## Build features

 Some functionality is held behind "feature gates", or compile-time flags.

+Cargo features for `melib` are documented in its [`README.md`](./melib/README.md) file.

 The following list explains each feature's purpose:

 - `gpgme` enables GPG support via `libgpgme` (on by default)
 - `dbus-notifications` enables showing notifications using `dbus` (on by default)